 American Film Institute

 The American Film Institute Conservatory in Los Angeles prides itself for being committed to narrative visual storytelling and personal expression.
 Students can earn a master of fine arts in six different facets of film, including cinematography, directing, and screenwriting.
 According to the school’s website, the programs use hands-on collaboration to help students understand what it’s like to work in the film industry.
-Alumni include David Lynch, Mimi Leder, Paul Schrader, Michael Balog, and Janusz Kamiński.
+Alumni include directors David Lynch, Mimi Leder, Andrea Arnold, and Melina Matsoukas, writer Paul Schrader, visual effects designer Michael Balog, and cinematographer Janusz Kamiński.

 Chapman University’s Dodge College of Film and Media Arts offers nine different programs for students to earn their degree in cinematic studies.
 The Orange County, California, school offers students the chance to work in a $42 million, 76,000-square-foot facility designed by Bastien and Associates, which has also designed sets for studios such as Universal and DreamWorks.
 The college boasts such alumni as Justin Simien, Darren Bunkley, Michael Mohan, and Travis Knox.